 “I’ll tell you when we’re all ready… Mr. Fulton.”

-All three head out on horseback across the hot desert to the mine, Damian, his wife and Andy Foldsom their guide.
+All three head out on horseback across the hot desert to the mine, Damian, his wife, and Andy Foldsom their guide.
 Damian spooks his horse who throws him, falling off a steep ledge, breaking his leg.
-Kay and Andy take the opportunity to leave him their to die.
+Kay and Andy take the opportunity to leave him there to die.
 They figure to re-direct the authorities to look in the completely opposite direction from where Richard has fallen, hoping he’ll be dead by the time he is found.
 Richard Damian winds up lying there for two days, while he begins to find the resolve to make it out alive so he can return and exact revenge on his wife and her treacherous lover.

-Ordeal reminds me of actor/director Hugo Haas’ film Bait (1954) starring Cleo Moore, Hugo Haas and John Agar.
+Ordeal reminds me of actor/director Hugo Haas’ film Bait (1954) starring Cleo Moore, Hugo Haas, and John Agar.
 Bait has a similar vibe and central theme.

 At the time Arthur Hill made Ordeal he was starring in his own popular television series called Owen Marshall: Counselor at Law (1971-1974).
 Ordeal was actually filmed in the Mojave desert.
 Producers William Bloom and Joseph Silver interviewed-